o-william-white/skim2mito/README.md

 You can generate your own config.yaml and samples.csv files.

 GetOrganelle requires reference data in the format of seed and gene reference fasta files.
-You can use the default reference data for GetOrganelle, but I would recomend using custom reference databases where possible.
+You can use the default reference data for GetOrganelle, but I would recommend using custom reference databases where possible.
 See here for details of how to set up your own databases https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#how-to-assemble-a-target-organelle-genome-using-my-own-reference

 I have shared a basic python script called go_fetch.py in another repo https://github.com/o-william-white/go_fetch to download and format reference data formatted for GetOrganelle.
 Go fetch downloads the reference from NCBI using biopython, removes repetitive sequences using trf, and formats the data for GetOrganelle.

-If you have any questions, please do get in touch in the issues or by email o.william.white@gamil.com
+If you have any questions, please do get in touch in the issues or by email o.william.white@gmail.com